 - Student circus – If you’re an international student, trying to find an employer to sponsor a Tier 2 visa that will enable you to stay in the UK after graduation can be difficult.
 Student circus is a niche job portal for international students looking for job opportunities in the UK.

 Many jobs have pre-requisites, particularly if you are looking for graduate roles.
-Make sure you to do sufficient research into what they are looking for.
-There are four main categories of qualifications you need to consider.
-When doing research into job openings, check what qualifications they are looking for that fit into each of these categories.
+Make sure you do sufficient research into what they are looking for.
+There are four main categories of qualifications you need to consider:

 - Academics: e.g. GCSE or equivalent, A level or equivalent, Undergraduate degree or equivalent, post-graduate degree or equivalent